Is email dead?

 Proofread for Spelling, Grammar, and Links

 Use Grammarly to make sure you don’t have distracting misuses of “your” or incomplete sentences.
 Also check all links and make sure they go where they’re supposed to.
+In fact, check out this free grammar-checking tool from those guys right HERE.

 Always ask someone else to read through it too.
 They will catch what you don’t.
 Send a test email and let them give you feedback.
 Putting on glasses and reading it again yourself doesn’t count, even though it technically gives you four eyes.